linode/docs/docs/websites/cms/high-availability-wordpress.md

 1. Visit the NodeBalancers tab in the Linode Manager.

-2. If you have not done so already, add a NodeBalancer, ensuring that it is in the same datacenter that your backend Linodes are located in.
+2. If you have not done so already, add a NodeBalancer, ensuring that it is in the same datacenter as your backend Linodes.

 3. Click create configuration and edit your configuration settings as follows: